danieljweinberg/listen/README.md

 listen.sh [primary_required_option] [secondary_optional_option]
 ```

 Run _listen_ with superuser (sudo) privileges.
-Except for video option, which requires that you NOT run _listen_ as superuser.
+Except for experimental video option, which requires that you NOT run _listen_ as superuser.

 ### Primary options (1 is required)